 This program brings faculty and students together with host country industry leaders and scholars to explore international trade policy and impacts on global business in Lima, Peru or European financial markets in Frankfurt, Germany.

-CityLab is an urban innovation labratory applying business and management knowledge and tools in a "bottom up" (rather than "top down") approach to revitalizing economically distressed and underperforming neighborhoods.
+CityLab is an urban innovation laboratory applying business and management knowledge and tools in a "bottom up" (rather than "top down") approach to revitalizing economically distressed and underperforming neighborhoods.
 This course was deisnged for students interested in building a portfolio of urban innovation knowledge and expertise positioning them for urban entrepreneurial business careers with social impact.